blotta/howto/ssd_optimize.howto.md

 ```
  $ sudo echo 0 > /proc/sys/vm/swappines
 ```
-This will tell the system to only use the swap partition when the free memory space is depleated.
+This will tell the system to only use the swap partition when the free memory space is depleted.

 -------